Time to Meet Winter Storm Event Performance Objectives and Winter Severity Index - 4f

 Write Up:

 Staffing challenges have impacted operations.
-In recent seasons, MoDOT’s maintenance division has been short by several hundred employees.
+In recent seasons, MoDOT’s Maintenance Division has been short by several hundred employees.
 While staffing has improved over the past two years, it remains below the level needed to keep all plow trucks running for consecutive 12-hour shifts.
 This shortage, combined with previously mild winters, has resulted in less experienced operators and many drivers still completing on-the-job training before operating plow trucks independently.

 Purpose of the Measure: